circleci/circleci-docs/jekyll/_cci2/api-permissions.md

       - _All_ tokens grant read access for the project's build statuses and build artifacts.

 **Note**:
-Once created,
+API tokens cannot be modifed
-API tokens cannot be modified.
+after they have been created.
 The only way to change existing tokens is to delete and recreate them.